FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-10.md

 MLRsearch architecture consists of three main system components: the Manager, the Controller, and the Measurer.
+{::comment}

+    [MB186]: I guess these should be introduced before the attributes as these components are used in the description.
+Please reconsider the flow of the document.

+    [VP187]: Reformulate this to clarify overview introduced, this finalizes the definition.

+{:/comment}

 The architecture also implies the presence of other components, such as the SUT and the tester (as a sub-component of the Measurer).

 Protocols of communication between components are generally left unspecified.
+For example, when MLRsearch specification mentions "Controller calls Measurer",
+{::comment}

+    [MB188]: Aha, this answers a comment I made earlier :)
+    Let’s save cycles for other readers and move all this section early in the document.

+    [VP189]: Hmm, maybe a subsection of overview?
+    Definitely something needs to be moved around.

+{:/comment}
-For example, when MLRsearch specification mentions "Controller calls Measurer", it is possible that the Controller notifies the Manager to call the Measurer indirectly instead.
+it is possible that the Controller notifies the Manager to call the Measurer indirectly instead.
 This way the Measurer Implementations can be fully independent from the Controller implementations,